guptaanurag2106/run.nvim/README.md

 - Output Window
     * Unbuffered output of asynchronous commands can be seen in a new popup window which opens at the bottom
     * It support `q` to close and `<C-c>` to stop command execution
-    * The buffer is reused if multiple `:RunAsync` are started
+    * The buffer is reused if multiple `:RunFile` are started
 - History
     * If you provide a command other than default, it is saved to history and is suggested from then onwards for that filetype